fnfilho/vue-multianalytics/README.md

 ## Tracking

-Once the configuration is completed, you can access vue analytics instance in your components like that :
+Once the configuration is completed, you can access the **vue-multianalytics** instance in your components like that :

 `this.$ma.trackEvent(params, excludedModules)`